ReactiveX/RxPY/README.md

 Note that the master branch is for releases only, so please submit any pull requests against the [develop](https://github.com/dbrattli/RxPY/tree/develop) branch at [dbrattli/RxPY](https://github.com/dbrattli/RxPY).

-## Differences from RxJS and .NET

-RxPY follows [PEP 8](http://legacy.python.org/dev/peps/pep-0008/), so all function and method names are lowercase with words separated by underscores as necessary to improve readability

 ## License ##